mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 missile strikes home, the designator is moved to the next target.
 If the missiles can react quickly enough this target will be attacked, then the next if the sequence is followed.
-A cumulative DM-1 applies to this sort of quick- targeting for every target after the first and as soon as any shot misses the rest of the remaining salvo is lost.
+A cumulative DM-1 applies to this sort of quick-targeting for every target after the first and as soon as any shot misses the rest of the remaining salvo is lost.

 AREA AND POINT

 DEFENCE

 Some weapons are capable of providing defence against missiles, rockets and even artillery shells.
 Area defence is typically the preserve of missile systems or powerful